 How To Change A Shower Arm

-Is your shower arm worn out or broken, the finish doesn't match your other fixtures, or you just want a new style?
-Changing a shower arm is usually a fairly easy do-it-yourself project.
-Of course, every situation is different and some instances might call for professional assistance.
-Read the following step-by-step guide and/or watch as our go-to guy, Mike, shows you how to remove your old shower arm and install a brand new one.
-He'll cover tips for getting your shower arm out of the wall without breaking anything and what to do if the arm does get broken, as well as the easiest way to ensure your new shower arm is properly installed and won't leak.
+Is your shower arm worn out or broken?
+Maybe the finish doesn't match your other fixtures?
+Do you just want a new style?
+Fortunately, changing a shower arm is usually a fairly easy do-it-yourself project!
+Read the following step-by-step guide and/or watch as our go-to guy Mike shows you how to remove your old shower arm and install a brand new one.
+He'll cover tips for getting your shower arm out of the wall without breaking anything (and what to do if the arm does break), as well as the easiest way to ensure your new shower arm is properly installed and won't leak.

 Step-by-Step Guide to Changing a Shower Arm

 Determine which side of the shower arm will be threaded into the wall - this should be clear enough from the design, but if it's not, the packaging or instructions should let you know.

-Use PTFE thread sealing tape and wrap it around the threads clockwise as you are holding the shower arm in your left hand and the PTFE thread sealing tape in your right hand.
-Wrap the PTFE tape completely around the threads 3 or 4 times, and if your piping in the wall is galvanized then you can wrap it 5 or 6 times.
+Use PTFE thread sealing tape and wrap it around the threads clockwise.
+Wrap the PTFE tape completely around the threads 3 or 4 times; if your piping in the wall is galvanized, wrap it 5 or 6 times.

 Hand tighten two or three revolutions.
-Using a wrench tighten the shower arm two or three more turns.
-The shower arm should not be tightened more than a total of six revolutions.
+Using a wrench, tighten the arm two or three more turns.
+The arm should not be tightened more than a total of six revolutions.

 Pro Tip: Sometimes you can tighten the shower arm without the use of a wrench if you can get the right amount of leverage.
 Otherwise, a professional grade strap wrench is the best type to use so you don't scratch the shower arm.

 3-3/4" max dia. strap wrench - $10.93